 Interested to find cheap flights everywhere?
 Of course, you do, that’s why you’re in the first place, right?
 Who doesn’t want to score decently priced flight tickets to a new destination you’ve never been to release some stress and maybe relax a little bit even just for the weekend.

-Flights from Helsinki (where I currently live) to anywhere is very expensive, at least from my experience, thus when my dear friend JP, the blogger behind The Rustic Nomad, was kind enough to share his tips on how to book cheap flights everywhere using third-party booking websites which became a hit within his niche, I was sold!
+Flights from Helsinki (where I currently live) to anywhere is very expensive, at least from my experience, thus when my dear friend JP, the blogger behind The Rustic Nomad, was kind enough to share his tips on how to book cheap flight tickets to everywhere using third-party booking websites which became a hit within his niche, I was sold!
 I asked him if I can reshare his brilliant idea and gladly, he gave me the go signal.

 Nevertheless, even if you don’t have a flexible schedule, don’t fret.
 You can still use the same technique with granted success.